riteshAtWork/SalesforceLWC/README.md

    - This hook flows from **<ins>Parent to child<ins>**.
    - We use this lifecyle hook to purge caches or removing event listeners that are created on _connectedCallback()_.

+5. **_<ins>errorCallBack(err,stack)<ins>_**

+   - This method is is unique to Lightning Web Components.
+Implement it to create an error boundary component that captures errors in all the **descendent components** in its tree.
+   - It captures errors that occur in the descendant's lifecycle hooks or during an event handler declared in an HTML template.
+   - the **err** argument is a javaScript native error object, and the **stack** argument is a string.

+### **_<ins>render() Method<ins>_**:

+- **if:true/if;false** is recommend whenever there is small template to hide and show.
+- wherever we have two design in same compoment but do not want to mix the HTML in one file.
+- recommecned when we have conditional rendering of a component which have multiple HTML files.